Hybrid Fuzzy Matching With Embeddings in Google Sheets and Excel

 Classical fuzzy matching remains efficient for typographical errors and close variants; embeddings capture semantic similarity across phrasing, abbreviations and synonyms.
 Combining both reduces calls to embedding services while preserving precision.
 The hybrid approach is particularly suitable for spreadsheet audiences who require low-friction, low-cost integration.

-1. Normalise text in the sheet (for example with NORMALIZE).
+1. Normalise text in the sheet (for example with Standardize Data).

-2. Use Flookup functions such as FLOOKUP or ULIST to produce a short candidate list per row.
+2. Use Flookup functions such as Match and Merge or Remove Duplicates tool to produce a short candidate list per row.

 3. Compute embeddings for candidates only and score with a semantic service.

-4. Combine semantic score with a lexical check (for example FUZZYSIM) and apply thresholds to auto‑accept, reject or flag for review.
+4. Combine semantic score with a lexical check (for example Compare Text) and apply thresholds to auto-accept, reject or flag for review.

 The snippet below is a minimal, production-aware Apps Script that batches candidate requests, calls a hypothetical embedding match endpoint and writes scores back to the sheet.
 Adapt the endpoint and authentication to the chosen provider.